 Almost all currently take place at 4:00 p.m. and include a small tsok.
 Watch our calendar for the confirmed dates each month.
 We have texts available at Dorje Ling, or bring your own text if you have one.

 Our long-time book study group continued to meet all through the pandemic, and we recently decided to continue our discussions on Zoom, thus allowing more people in various circumstances to participate.
 In June 2023 we are starting the new book Why We Meditate, by Tsoknyi Rinpoche and Daniel Goleman; it was written to benefit both experienced meditators and those who are new to the practice.
 We meet on Tuesday evenings from 7:00-8:30 p.m.

 Please email email@example.com for more information, or to let us know you would like to join the group.
 We will pass your name on to our book group coordinator.
 Our next book will be chosen and a new group formed in September.

 Our weekly meditation class, led almost every week by Matthew Small, is helpful for beginners and for more experienced meditators.
 We meet in person at Dorje Ling, at 7:00 p.m. on Wednesdays.

 Buddhist meditation is a practice of wakeful presence.
 During meditation, everything outside ourselves is left as it is.
 Attention is focused on the present moment.
-The purpose of meditation is to wake up from the maze of habitual distractions and dissatisfactions.
-The goal is to be simply present, to experience things as they are.
+The purpose of meditation is to wake up from the maze of habitual distractions and dissatisfactions, and the goal is to be simply present, to experience things as they are.

 There are many different types of Tibetan Buddhist meditation.
-Currently, these Wednesday evening practice sessions focus on a survey of different techniques, with short discussions, including the following: silent sitting practices with awareness on the breath, like calm abiding; analytical practices like insight meditation; loving-kindness or metta; and compassion meditations like tonglen, the practice of sending and receiving.
+Currently, these Wednesday evening practice sessions focus on several different techniques, with short discussions: silent sitting practices with awareness on the breath, like calm abiding; analytical practices like insight meditation; loving-kindness or metta; and compassion meditations like tonglen, the practice of sending and receiving.